genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 With a lack of imagination we hope you will find trustworthy, we are going to call this example application **alpha**.
 You will see this reflected in the file names throughout.

 ### 1. Create a new project
-The GenX CLI tool enables you to seed projects, in this case we just want to generate a blank full-stack application project.
+The GenX CLI tool enables you to seed projects.
+In this case we just want to generate a blank full-stack application project.

 Once [installed](/tutorials/training-resources/environment-setup/), from the terminal, go to a folder where you want your project to reside, and run: